 This program is a destination for those diagnosed with breast cancer within the past year.
 It addresses healing for the mind, body, and spirit.
 This six week series is held in the spring and the fall on Tuesdays from 6:30 p.m. to 8:00 p.m.
 The meetings are held at Southeast HealthPoint Plaza in Cape Girardeau, Missouri.

 Topics during the sessions include journaling, chemotherapy and radiation, energy conservation, lymphedema, nutrition, spirituality, exercise guidelines, and the American Cancer Society’s Look Good/Feel Better program.

 Participants receive a free six month membership to HealthPoint Fitness and a personal fitness assessment to begin an appropriate exercise program.
 For more information, please call Southeast Cancer Center at 573.519.4847.

 The goal of the United Ostomy Association is to offer programs and activities that lessen the practical and emotional burden of those who have undergone ostomy surgery so that they may live as fully as possible.
 Meetings are held the second Wednesday of the month at 4:30 p.m. in the Harrison Room at Southeast Hospital and is facilitated by Linda Wessel.
 For information, call Patient Education at 573-651-5844.

 We Can Weekend

 Each spring, families from all over the area gather at the beautiful Sunnen Center at the YMCA of the Ozarks, near Potosi, for We Can Weekend.
 It is a unique experience developed to meet some of the special concerns of families learning to cope with cancer.
 We Can Weekend is a time of sharing and a time of touching the lives of others in a wonderful way.
-The program is co-sponsored by Southeast Cancer Center and the American Cancer Society High Plains Division, Inc.
+The program is sponsored by the Southeast Cancer Center.